Mauitron/StygianSift/README.md

 - Rust (latest stable version)
 - A terminal that supports:
   - Unicode characters
-  - True Color (for the full visual experience)
+  - True Color (for using the color system)
   - Size of at least 80x24